Skylaski-VPN/WireGuard-Gateway-Manager/docs/iaas/digitalocean/README.md

 ### Install WireGuard
 `sudo apt install wireguard`

+*Be sure to make your images available in all zones you plan to deploy to!*

 ## DNS Server VM Image

 Setting up a fully functional DNS server is beyond the scope of this document, but it's not too difficult.